 Every local you meet will tell you that the best red beans and rice you’ll ever eat are their mama’s.
 But for those who don’t have a local mama to cook for them, hop on over to favorites like Joey K’s on Magazine Street or Sammy’s Food Services & Deli on Elysian Fields.
 Other hotspots include Johnny’s Poboys, Mother’s Restaurant, The Praline Connection, and Willie Mae’s Scotch House.
 The name suggests it’s a vegetarian dish, but many red beans and rice variations include meat; ask your server depending on your diet requirements.

 Not all museums in New Orleans are open on Monday, but nationally acclaimed The National World War II Museum welcomes visitors seven days a week.
 Spend your day learning about the war and its lasting effect on this country, and stop in at the museum’s newest interactive exhibit, Campaigns of Courage, which allows visitors to experience the war from individuals’ perspectives.
 History not your thing?
 The Southern Food and Beverage Museum has you covered.
-The museum features exhibits on the cuisine of all Southern states and houses the Museum of the American Cocktail and restaurant Purloo, which serves up modern interpretations of traditional Southern dishes.
+The museum features exhibits on the cuisine of all Southern states and houses the Museum of the American Cocktail.

 If you’re looking to incorporate some motion into your Monday, New Orleans Museum of Art holds a Tai Chi/ Chi Kung class in the galleries at 6 p.m. in collaboration with the East Jefferson Wellness Center.
 Instructor Terry Rappold will help you unwind among the museum’s works of art.